About Sharing Branches and Locking

 Trying to access a branch that nobody else is using

-Creating a project and selecting API Specification or API Fragment
+Creating a branch and selecting API Specification or API Fragment

 Clicking Edit in the Read-only banner above the RAML editor